andrewufrank/daino/docs/site/dough/ReadMe/index.md

 ---
-title: "This ReadMe list principles in the design of `daino`"
+title: Daino
-abstract: "Index to the principles"
+abstract: "This ReadMe lists the principles which guided the design of `daino`"
 author: AOS
 date: Jan.
 4, 2019
 indexPage: true